A local elected official has tested positive for the COVID-19 virus.

 The mayor said he had contact with a family member last weekend who tested positive and was tested himself on Tuesday, May 12.

 “I’ve been home since then, working by phone and computer, self isolating,” Griego said.
 “The rest of my family has tested negative, and anyone I had contact with has been tested.”

-The offices of Griego’s company, Heritage Company in Los Lunas, are closed to the public pending test results of employees, he said.
+The offices of Griego’s company, Heritage Company in Los Lunas, are still doing business, he said, but not face-to-face with customers as a precaution.